Frequently Asked Questions

 - Do I need to book on to a walk session?

-No you can just turn up at the meeting point.
+At present many walks are operating a booking system to ensure latest Government guidelines are adhered to.
+Details can be found on our Walk Together pages.
 We do advise you turn up 10 minutes before to your first walk so the walk leader can discuss with you the walk.

 Tips for Walking Safely in the Dark

 - Choose a route that you're familiar with, that are well-lit and well-populated.